 So don’t have tunnel vision.
 Open your eyes to what else could be causing your shin splints.
 If you come to us with your orthotics.
 Be careful, we might throw them under a bus.

 Here’s another interesting story.
 Shin splints in the Military is an extremely common occurrence, especially with new and young soldiers.

 I can guarantee that you can’t pronate in a military boot.
 In fact you can’t usually feel your toes in one.
 So if this is the case, wouldn’t it be more realistic that suddenly constantly pack marching, running, jumping and patrolling in a boot that weighs more than 3-4 x (when dry) a normal jogger would cause massive strain on weak and under developed lower leg muscle groups, therefore causing a version of bone stress?
 Rather than over pronation?

 Enough said.
 We’re a friendly crew.
-Drop us an email at firstname.lastname@example.org, or swing by our clinics in South Yarra or Kew and say gday.
-Soon we will be moving to our own facility in Richmond as we continue to grow.
+Drop us an email at email@example.com, or swing by our cool clinic in Richmond and say gday.

 “Sooner or later you’re going to realise just as I did that there’s a difference between knowing the path and walking the path” –

 Alex Drew is a Physiotherapist and Founder of Evolutio which is now located in Richmond, Melbourne and has recently been voted the number one physio clinic in Australia by the customers at the local 7/11.